fingerprintjs/aev/docs/client_api.md

 ## What is request ID?

-When the application environment is not secure it does not make sense to get results on the device.
+When the application environment is not secure it does not make sense to get results on the device because they can be compromised.
 The only thing that library is returning is request ID.
 It does not contain any information.
 But with using this you are able to use [server API](server_api.md) from more secured environment (e.g. your own server side).

 ## Android library public API